What is evidence of use?

 - When the trade mark was first used in Australia to sell goods or services (please give the year and, if possible, the month)

-- Whether it's been used continuously.
+- Whether the trade mark has been used continuously.
 If it hasn't been used continuously, when and for how long it's been used for

 - The areas where the trade mark has been used to sell goods or services, specifying states or regions in Australia